conversejs/converse.js/docs/source/configuration.rst

 will attempt to get the MUC domain from the XMPP host of the currently logged in user.

 This setting will override that.
-You might want to combine this setting with `hide_muc_server`_.

 muc_history_max_stanzas
 -----------------------